Skip to main content

 Care Guide

-Bright indirect light (no direct afternoon sun).
-Allow top 1-2 inches (2.5-5 cm) of soil to dry between waterings.
-Overwatering and root rot are the most common causes of failure.
-Leaf drop signals stress (light, water, temperature, or draft changes).
-Milky latex sap — mildly toxic and causes skin irritation.
+Bright indirect light with no direct afternoon sun (which causes leaf scorch).
+The top 1-2 inches (2.5-5 cm) of soil is allowed to dry between waterings.
+Overwatering and root rot are the main causes of failure.
+Leaf drop signals stress from changes in light, watering, temperature, or drafts.
+The milky latex sap is a skin irritant and gloves support handling during repotting or pruning.
 Zones 10-12 outdoors.
+Wipe dust from the large leaves with a damp cloth every 2-4 weeks to maintain photosynthesis efficiency.
+Toxic to pets and humans if ingested.

 Pruning

-Prune in spring to early summer (March-June) for shape.
-Cut above a leaf node to encourage branching.
-The milky latex sap is a skin irritant — wear gloves.
-Wipe dust from large leaves with a damp cloth every 2-4 weeks.
+Prune in spring to early summer (March through June) for shape.
+Cuts are made above a leaf node to encourage branching.
+The milky latex sap is a skin irritant and gloves support handling during pruning.

 Pruning Schedule